klack/klack.cloud/README.md

   - setup IPTables to block non-docker containers from it
     - `sudo iptables -A INPUT -p tcp -s 172.17.0.0/16 --dport 9100 -j ACCEPT`
     - `sudo iptables -A INPUT -p tcp --dport 9100 -j DROP`
+- Map a local folder on your OS to webdav
+- Setup photo syncing from your phone
+- Setup Joplin sync

 # Metrics
 Node exporter is run on the host machine and read by the prometheus docker instance.
 IPTable rules should be created so that only this docker container can talk to node exporter